 Syllabus outlines a structure for a chapter.
 It sets the tune and clearly states its expectations from students.
 Mathematics syllabus gives an insight to students about various topics and its subtopics with time frame for each subject.
 It serves as an important tool to crack examinations successfully.

-Mathematics syllabus of Class 10 Assam Board covers topics such as Number System, Algebra, Trigonometry, etc., which gives the students a basic understanding of the concepts that they need to study in their higher classes.
+Mathematics syllabus of Class 10 SEBA Board covers topics such as Number System, Algebra, Trigonometry, etc., which gives the students a basic understanding of the concepts that they need to study in their higher classes.
 Going through the Class 10 Maths syllabus is necessary because the final board question paper will be framed as per the syllabus.

-Find below the detailed syllabus for mathematics for SEBA class 10:
+Find below the detailed syllabus for Mathematics for SEBA Class 10:

 |Unit I: Number Systems

 Real Numbers (Periods 15)

 Euclid’s division lemma, Fundamental Theorem of Arithmetic-statements after reviewing work done earlier and after illustrating and motivating through examples.
 Proofs of results – irrationality of √2, √3, √5, decimal expansions of rational numbers in terms of terminating/ non- terminating recurring decimals.

 |Unit II: Algebra

 Zeros of a polynomial.
 Relationship between zeros and coefficients of a polynomial with particular reference